BioMedLab-HM/biomed-iot/README.md

 ```
 Biomed IoT should now be up and running.
 Type your server's IP address, host name or domain in a web browser.

-To log in as admin, use the email address you provided during setup.
+To log in to the Biomed IoT platform as admin, use the email address you provided during setup.
 The password was auto-generated.
-You can find it by running the following command in the terminal:
+You can find it by running the following command in the servers terminal:
 ```
 nano /etc/biomed-iot/config.toml
 # If you must edit this file use sudo.
 # Do not change any value in this file except
 # you know exactly what you are doing.
-sudo nano /etc/biomed-iot/config.toml
+# sudo nano /etc/biomed-iot/config.toml
 ```
 Look for the 'DJANGO_ADMIN_PASS' line at the bottom of the file to find your password.
 Close the file by pressing Ctrl+x.